 Venture Round in 2011

-AzulStar, Inc. is a provider of 4G and 5G wireless broadband Internet and communications services, catering to commercial, government, and multi-tenant unit clients.
-Established in 2003 and based in Ada, Michigan, the company operates carrier-class networks in key markets in Michigan and New Mexico.
-AzulStar offers a range of services, including high-speed Internet access, managed wireless networking, and intelligent transportation solutions.
-The company utilizes open standards wireless technology and an all-IP wireless architecture to ensure high performance and reliability in its broadband offerings.
-AzulStar has received recognition for its innovative approaches and commitment to service quality in the wireless broadband access sector.
+AzulStar, Inc. is a provider of 4G and 5G wireless broadband Internet and communications services, catering to commercial, government, and multi-tenant unit customers.
+Established in 2003 and based in Ada, Michigan, the company operates carrier-class networks primarily in Michigan and New Mexico.
+AzulStar specializes in delivering high-speed Internet access, managed wireless networking, and intelligent transportation services.
+With a focus on open standards wireless technology and an all IP wireless architecture, the company has achieved a reputation for exceptional broadband performance and reliability.
+AzulStar has been recognized for its innovation and service quality in the wireless broadband access market.

 Tetra Discovery